wp-plugins/favicon-by-realfavicongenerator/README.txt

 5. You can also trigger RealFaviconGenerator's favicon checker, to make sure your favicon is correctly setup.

 == Changelog ==

+= 1.2.5 =

+- Fix for login page: favicon code was not injected in this particular page.

 = 1.2.4 =